 The Henske Lab is focused on two tumor suppressor gene diseases associated with renal tumors and cystic lung disease: tuberous sclerosis complex (TSC) and Birt-Hogg-Dube (BHD) syndrome.
-We have a particular interest in lymphangioleiomyomatosis (LAM), which is the pulmonary manifestation of TSC.
+We focus on the pulmonary and renal manifestations of TSC and BHD.
+These include pulmonary lymphangioleiomyomatosis (LAM), pulmonary cysts, renal angiomyolipomas, and chromophobe renal cell carcinoma (RCC).
+We also study the sporadic forms of LAM and chromophobe RCC .

 The Henske group is best known for discovering that LAM is caused by somatic TSC2 mutations.
 Based on our genetic data, we proposed the hypothesis that LAM cells metastasize despite the fact that they are histologically benign, or the “benign metastasis” model.
 Recently, it has been proposed that LAM be reclassified as a low-grade neoplasm.
 Remarkably, LAM affects almost exclusively women.